corbennett/NP_pipeline_pretest/README.md

 Check out the example to see how this is formatted.

-The output is a json file saved to the path specified by the second command line argument.
+The output is a json file saved to the directory specified by the second command line argument.
 The file will specify which validation functions were called and whether they passed (1) or failed (0).